 That's it.
 You're done with an introduction to Kubernetes, the world's most popular and widely used container/cluster orchestrator.
 We just fetched a container from the Docker Hub, deployed it on LiU's Kubernetes Instance and set up web ingress for worldwide access to our application.
-We also scaled our application, which is normally done in the real world to handle peak demand.
-Finally, we implemented a recovery mechanism in case something goes wrong with our application during deployment.
+Finally, we also scaled our application, which is normally done in the real world to handle peak demand.
 The next step could be complete automated image building (using docker), automated testing, and deployment using Gitlab CI/CD.
 While the basics on Docker were covered in the first lab, the remaining aspects will be covered in the upcoming labs in the TDDC88 Series.